 This is my dream hike, and I haven’t done it yet, but I have my fingers crossed for next month.
 It’s a gruelling multi-day hike along the Long Range Mountains, but it’s the kind of trail that requires map and compass skills.
 You take the boat to the end of Western Brook Pond Fjord (my favourite attraction in the park) and then start your ascent up the mountains.

 If you’re not the type to do it alone, or your friends suck, Gros Morne Adventures will take you there.
 Hopefully they’ll be taking me there in a few weeks.
 To prepare, I was told to hike Signal Hill in St. John’s with 40 lbs of water on my back.
 If nobody’s ever told you, the Signal Hill hike has a couple hundred steps on steep incline.
 It was nice knowin’ ya, readers.

-Also new to the park: Clem’s Trekking Adventures will lead you up to the rim of the Mountains and back again the same day, or you can opt for a single overnight trip.
+Clem’s Trekking Adventures will also lead you up to the rim of the Mountains and back again the same day, or you can opt for a single overnight trip.

 Another option to hike around the area: the Snug Harbour Hike, along the same route it takes to get to Western Brook Pond Fjord.
 You’ll have to traverse a river or two, so be prepared.

 Water Tours in Gros Morne